 here.
 I know he will thank you and I thank you as well.

-A big welcome to David Bannister and his wife who are well over 4,200 downloads.
+David Bannister and his wife are well over 6,425 downloads.
 David Bannister is converting some of the pieces I have put on here into tablature, so his site is definitely worth checking out.
 He is also sharing some of the materials he has developed for his students just as I do.
 I love comparing notes and appreciate his teaching style.

 I am a semi-retired Folksinger, retired Army Bandsman, currently teaching Guitar Ensemble, Chorus, and Recorder Ensemble, grades 3 - 8.
 Next time I retire though, I am going right back into folk singing.
 (It keeps me humble)

 Sally DeFord has gone over 19,000 downloads, and her work is definately worth checking out.

 Songs are like children.
 They have to get out on their own and find their own identity.
 I started the process by writing them, but you complete the process by learning them, passing them down to young minds, and keeping them alive.
 I sincerely hope that one or two of my little songs will live on past the time when anyone will know I actually wrote them.
 It is the sweetest form of immortality I could possibly think of.
 You can find free MP3s of my folk songs on Soundclick.com

 Leave me a message if you drop by.
 I would love to know what you think of my primitive efforts.
 I will also be mentioning that my songs will be written down here, so don't get stuck in a loop.
 I have had to depend on people who are wiser than me in the ways of technology all of my life.
 It doesn't bother me, but I am grateful that they are so gracious as well as generous.
 If you need any of these in a different format, give me a shout and if I am not in the middle of concert season, I will be glad to consider your request.